rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 necessary, as well as reconfigure tables with new sharding and replication settings.
 Users cannot set split points for shards manually.

-In advanced situations, the user can specify the split points manually, and the system will partition the table into shards according to the user's request.
-When the split points for the table change, RethinkDB uses a bit of math to figure out the optimal way to copy as little data as possible.
-For example, if the split point for a table used to be 'M', and is later changed to 'O', RethinkDB will figure out that it only needs to copy the data between keys 'M' and 'O' from one shard to another.

 Internally this approach is more difficult to implement than the more commonly used consistent hashing, but it has significant advantages because it allows for an efficient implementation of range queries.